Skip to main content Go to homepage

 Francesco site

-Fransciscan sisters’ – former school site of Herentals
+Fransciscan sisters’ – former school site in Herentals

 More info about this project